wp-plugins/ajax-load-more/README.txt

 == Description ==

-A simple yet powerful solution for lazy loading WordPress posts and pages with Ajax.
+Ajax Load More is a simple yet powerful solution for lazy loading WordPress posts and pages with Ajax.

-Build complex WordPress queries using our shortcode builder then add the shortcode to your page via the content editor or directly into your template files.
+Build complex WordPress queries using our shortcode builder then add the shortcode to your pages via the content editor or directly into your template files.

 = Features =

-* **Shortcode Builder** - create your own Ajax Load More shortcode by adjusting the various WordPress query parameters (see Shortcode Parameters)
+* **Shortcode Builder** - create your own Ajax Load More shortcode by adjusting the various WordPress query parameters (see Shortcode Parameters).
 * **Query Parameters** - You can query WordPress for so many different content types it may be difficult to keep track!
 Query by Post type, Category, Tags, Custom Taxonomies, Search Terms, Authors and more!!
-* **Customizable Repeater Template** - edit and extend the functionality of Ajax Load More by editing the repeater (see screenshots)
+* **Customizable Repeater Templates** - edit and extend the functionality of Ajax Load More by adjusting the repeater template (see screenshots).
-* **Setting Panel** - Customize your version of Ajax Load More by updating various plugin settings (see screenshots)
+* **Setting Panel** - Customize your version of Ajax Load More by updating various plugin settings (see screenshots).

 Check out the live **[demo site](http://connekthq.com/plugins/ajax-load-more/)** for more information!